OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 ![AZ AD Apps](../../assets/08-006.png)

-### Step 4: Deploy server side code
+### Step 4: Deploy the applications to Azure

-Here you'll deploy the server side code for these three applications.
+Here you'll deploy the server side code for the three applications.

 1. In the command line, change to the `.\MonetizationCodeSample` directory.
 2. Run the script `.\PublishSaaSApps.ps1`.
-3. When prompted, enter the same resource group name.
+3. When prompted, enter the same resource group name you chose earlier.
     You will see the source code in your local machine getting built and packaged.

 ![Build Apps](../../assets/08-007.png)

-> **Note:** You may see some warnings about file expiration, please ignore.
+>📃 **Note:** You may see some warnings about file expiration, please ignore.

 The final messages may look like the image below.

  ![publish Apps](../../assets/08-008.png)

-You just created a website that emulates the **AppSource** online store for the purposes of these labs.

 ### Step 5: Update .env file with deployed resources.